MSC72m/media_downloader/readme.md

 ```
 Enter a URL in the input field of the GUI and click the "Analyze URL and Download" button.

+## Disclaimer
+ Instagram has 12 anonymous download limit, if you encounter 401 errors it's because of that.
+### Usage

+1. navigate to the project directory.
+2. Open the script file.
+3. Replace the entire `download_instagram_video` function in your script with the following code:

+    ```python
+    def download_instagram_video(link, username='your_username', password='your_password'):
+        loader = instaloader.Instaloader()
+      """ replacing the function with this and replacing the username and password you won't have 401 error and 12 item rate limit will be lifted to 1000 """
+        # Login to Instagram
+        try:
+            loader.login(username, password)
+        except instaloader.exceptions.BadCredentialsException:
+            messagebox.showerror("Error", "Invalid username or password.")
+            on_operation_done()
+            return
+        except instaloader.exceptions.ConnectionException:
+            messagebox.showerror("Error", "Connection error, please check your internet connection.") on_operation_done()  # Callback to re-enable the button return
+        except Exception as e:
+            messagebox.showerror("Error", f"An unexpected error occurred: {e}")
+            on_operation_done()
+            return

+        try:
+            post = instaloader.Post.from_shortcode(loader.context, link.split('/')[-2])
+            video_url = post.video_url
+            download_video(video_url, "downloaded_instagram_video.mp4")
+            messagebox.showinfo("Success", "Video downloaded successfully.")
+            on_operation_done()
+        except Exception as e:
+            messagebox.showerror("Error", f"Error downloading Instagram video: {e}")
+            on_operation_done()
+    ```

+4. Replace `'your_username'` and `'your_password'` with your Instagram login credentials in the `download_instagram_video` function.
+5. Run the script:
+    ```bash
+    python your_script.py
+    ```

+By following these instructions, users will be able to download more than the anonymous limit of 12 files by logging in with their Instagram credentials (it will have a 1000-item limit).

 ## Requirements

 - Python 3.x